wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    The x.x.x pattern is called <a target="_blank" rel="amphtml" href="http://ssemver.org/">
    Semantic Versioning</a>.

-   The "10" is associated with "Darwin", an open-source Unix operating system released by Apple Inc. in 2000.
+   The "10" (in 10.12.5) is associated with "Darwin", an open-source Unix operating system released by Apple Inc. in 2000.
 It is composed of code developed by Apple as well as code derived from NeXTSTEP, BSD, Mach, and other free software projects. --<a target="_blank" href="https://www.wikiwand.com/en/Darwin_(operating_system)">Wikipedia</a>.

-0. A partial response can be requestd by:
+0. A partial response can be requested by:

    <pre><strong>sw_vers -productVersion
    </strong></pre>